"Dem sabi pass Super Eagles": Nigerians react as Super Falcons beat South Africa

 Bayana Bayana equalised in the 59th minute through a spot kick from Linda Motlhalo, sending Chiamaka Nnadozie the wrong way.
 It's the first goal conceded by the Super Falcons throughout the tournament.

-In the 94th minute, winger Michelle Alozie tried to locate Nigeria strikers in the box with her long pass, but the ball found itself inside the net without any player touching it.
+In the 94th minute, right-back Michelle Alozie tried to locate Nigeria strikers in the box with her long pass, but the ball found itself inside the net without any player touching it.

 “Speaking from both sides of his mouth”: Charly Boy reacts to Yul Edochie's U-turn on Igbo presidency